NCAS-CMS/cf-python/docs/source/field_analysis.rst

     [--      --      --      --      --      --      --      --     ]]

-The magnitude of the integral of the filter (i.e. the sum of the weights defined by the *weights* parameter) affects the convolved values.
-For example, weights of ``[0.2, 0.2 0.2, 0.2, 0.2]`` will produce a non-weighted 5-point running mean; and weights of ``[1, 1, 1, 1, 1]`` will produce a 5-point running sum.
-Note that the weights returned by functions of the `scipy.signal.windows` package do not necessarily sum to 1.
+The magnitude of the integral of the filter (i.e. the sum of the window weights defined by the *window* parameter) affects the convolved values.
+For example, window weights of ``[0.2, 0.2 0.2, 0.2, 0.2]`` will produce a non-weighted 5-point running mean; and window weights of ``[1, 1, 1, 1, 1]`` will produce a 5-point running sum.
+Note that the window weights returned by functions of the `scipy.signal.windows` package do not necessarily sum to 1.

+.. note:: The `~Field.moving_average` method can not, in general, be
+          emulated by the `~Field.convolution_filter` method, as the window weights of the latter can not change as the filter passes through the axis.
+Unweighted moving averages, however, can be carried out with the `~Field.convolution_filter` method.

 Derivatives
 ^^^^^^^^^^^